-Preganglionic sympathetic neurons are known as white rami communicantes.
+SYMPATHETIC DIVISION STRUCTUREPreganglionic sympathetic neurons are known as white rami communicantes.
 They received this term due to their white, myelinated, branch-like appearance.
 They “branch” off to the side of the sympathetic ganglia.
 A small percentage of the pregnanglionic neurons correspond directly with the postganglionic neurons, in part due to the same level of location in the chain of sympathetic ganglia.
 A larger percentage of the preganglionic neurons are more apt to traverse the sympathetic chain prior to synapse with the postganglionic neurons occurs.
 These are known as the gray rami communicantes due to their gray appearance, which is due to their lack of myelin.

 The postganglionic neurons within the gray rami protrude specifically back until they find the anterior roots of the spinal nerves.
 Alternatively, they also traverse distally along the spinal nerves until they reach the effector organs and the process of innervation can be completed.

 SYMPATHETIC DIVISION DIAGRAM

 The process of divergence can clearly be noted within the sympathetic trunk ganglia.
 At various levels within the sympathetic chain, the preganglionic neuron conjoin in synapse with the various postaganglionic neurons after branching off at various locations.
 The process of convergence can also be noted via the synaptic input generated by the numerous preganglionic neurons which is transmitted to the postganglionic neurons.

 SYMPATHETIC DIVISION FUNCTIONSWhen both of these processes occur, the convergence of the of impulse synapse within the ganglia and the divergence of the impulses to the spinal cord, simultaneously, a mass impulse reaction is set off involving the postganglionic neurons.
 This is the primary reason why sympathetic division usually occurs as a unified action.
 This unified action triggers reactions in all the effector organs simultaneously.

 The sympathetic chain has an exit point in the neck.
 Here, the synapse with the cervical sympathetic ganglia occurs with the preganglionic neurons that exit the neck.
 The smooth muscles of the neck and head along with the corresponding glands are innervated via the postganglionic neurons.